CraftAcademy/cartify/README.md

 # Cartify (custom version)

-This gem is a resource to be user in the SlowFood Online Challenge from Week 4 of the Craft Academy Coding Bootcamp.
+This gem is a resource to be user in the SlowFood Online Challenge from Week 5 of the Craft Academy Coding Bootcamp.

 Shopping cart with a multi-step checkout, easily mounted into Rails application.

-# Note: The following instructions are WIP and dont include the Checkout functionality!
 ## Installation
 Add this line to your application's Gemfile: